Knitting Naturally

 Materials

-Although I am a big fan of natural fibres, most of the knitted toys I have made were made with man made fibres i.e., acrylics and nylon, for a very good reason.
+Although I am a big fan of natural fibres, most of the toys I have made were made with man-made fibres i.e., acrylics and nylon, for a very good reason.
 Unless your knitted toys are going to be sitting on a shelf, never to be played with, they are going to get dirty!

 Babies and small children are gloriously grubby!

-If your hand made toy becomes a favorite with your baby, waiting for a whole day (or more) for their favorite toy to be washed and dried can be a tiresome excercise for both you and the baby!
+If your handmade toy becomes a favorite with your baby, waiting for a whole day (or more) for their favorite toy to be washed and dried can be a tiresome exercise for both you and the baby!

 If your baby suffers from allergies and you are looking for a hypoallergenic alternative, I suggest that you use alpaca yarn to knit your toys.